adaltas/node-nikita/packages/file/src/cson.coffee.md

         'target':
           oneOf: [{type: 'string'}, {typeof: 'function'}]
           description: """
-          File path where to write content to or a callback.
+          File path where to write content to or a function that returns a valid file path.
           """
         'merge':
           type: 'boolean'